tward-3/BESABatchMonitor/README.md

 ## Step 1- Set up AWS User account
 First, you will need an AWS User with Publishing, SNSRole, SNSReadOnlyAccess, and SNSFullAccess permissions.
+SNS Topic Access Policy also needs to be updated.
 Contact Thomas (thomas.ward@boystown.org) to get this set up.

 ## Step 2- Install PowerShell7
 Next, you will need to install PowerShell 7.
 To do this, run this command in the command line: